-6.3 Wireless links for data centers
+6.3 Wireless links for data centres

 The goal of the introduction of wireless data links in addition to the existing fibres is to provide flexibility by providing reconfigurable routes within a data centre.
 In the figure some examples are illustrated between or inside the server racks (green colour boxes) for possible line-of-sight (LOS) or multi hop links.